ijchael/stella_configs/README.md

 3. Save changes - new resources appear in the dropdown
 4. Select the resource and add its content
 5. Save again to update all files
+6. Changes are immediately available to the AI

 ### Manual Updates (Alternative)